 You might be eligible for an Accessibility Parking Permit if you have a significant injury or disability.
 You can apply for an Accessible Parking Permit as a driver, passenger or organisation.

-You can only have 1 permit at any time and they are only valid for the vehicle that the permit holder is travelling in - as a driver or passenger.
+You can only have one permit at any time and they are only valid for the vehicle that the permit holder is travelling in – as a driver or passenger.

-It is free to apply for an Accessible Parking Permit and you can park for free in areas where parking fees apply.
-However, you can’t park in restricted locations such as clearways, no standing zones, taxi ranks, bus zones and authorised residential areas.
+It is free to apply for an Accessible Parking Permit.
+If you have this permit you can park for free in the City of Boroondara in areas where parking fees apply.
+However, you can’t park in restricted locations such as:

 Types of Accessible Parking Permits

 There are different types of Accessible Parking Permits.
 They have different concessions and are categorised based on a person's needs.

 Visit the VicRoads website to find out which permit you are eligible for.

 Apply or renew permit

 Your Accessible Parking Permit does not renew automatically.
 You must renew it when it expires.

 Step 1: Complete the online form